Forget about malls, tall sky skyscrapers, sunset boat rides, and boardwalks. You can do that anywhere.

 8. Arabic Swag with BBQ, fire camp, Shisha, and Belly Dance:

 After all this adventure, relax in front of a fire camp with everyone and enjoy the vacation vibes.
 Take pictures in Gagegbos lighted like a Christmas tree.
 Smoke Shisha, eat kebobs, and falafel, drink, and dance to Arabic music.
 Where we stayed did not have a fire show or belly dance.
 Make sure to call and check if you are interested.
 The place where we stayed was perfect in terms of location, but it did not offer night shows.

 WHERE TO STAY:

 There are several options.
-With Discover Qatar, you can enjoy a luxurious holiday in a 4 Star, 5 Star, or 5 Star Lux rated hotel in Qatar from just USD 86 / QAR 313 per person.
+With Discover Qatar, you can enjoy a luxurious holiday in a 4 Star, 5 Star, or 5-Star Lux-rated hotel in Qatar for just USD 86 / QAR 313 per person.

 But we decided to fully experience desert life, so we chose to get a luxury tent in the desert (also called Bedouin camping ) and live like a Royals for a day.
 This was a huge tent, almost like a 5-star hotel suite.
 We stayed at Regency Sealine Camp.

 The location was the selling point for us.
-It was right in the middle of the desert, total isolation all-around.
+It was right in the middle of the desert, with total isolation all around.
 View of the sea on one side and sand dunes on the other.
 My husband and I strolled for hours, walking barefoot all evening in the desert and soaking in all that setting sun.